British Lingerie Model Rhian Sugden Stuns In Lacy Lingerie As She Poses For Her Official 2020 Calendar

 British lingerie model Rhian Sugden is no stranger to flaunting her curvy figure on social media.
 In fact, the model treats her admirers to several raunchy snaps every week.

 Following her picture-posting ritual, Rhian recently took to her Instagram account and posted a very sultry snap from her official 2020 calendar.
-In the picture, the 32-year-old model could be seen wearing a coffee-colored lacy lingerie that allowed her to show off plenty of skin.
+In the picture, the 32-year-old model could be seen wearing coffee-colored lacy lingerie that allowed her to show off plenty of skin.

-The model accessorized with a thick gold chain and wore a full face of makeup, comprising a slick of pink lipstick, a tinge of pink blusher and highlighter and some matching eyeshadow.
+The model accessorized with a thick gold chain and wore a full face of makeup, comprising of pink lipstick, a tinge of pink blush, highlighter, and some pink eyeshadow.
 The model finished off her look with lots of mascara to accentuate her eyes.
 She wore her blond tresses down, looked straight into the camera and left her lips slightly parted to pull off a very seductive look.

 In the caption, the model informed her fans that she usually does not fall in love with her own pictures, but the photographs snapped for her 2020 calendar are an exception.
 This is going to be the model’s 14th calendar.